JananiGowrisankar/Module1/README.md

 Thus a Python program that prints the characters `'T'` and `'a'` using character literals is succcessfully verified.

-# 🧮 Datatypes-Complex Number Creation in Python
+# Ex 4: Datatypes-Complex Number Creation in Python

 ## 🎯 Aim
 To write a Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts.